plokmijnuhby/StorytellerCustomLevels/README.md

 * Download the correct version of BepInEx.
 You will need Bleeding Edge #667 rather than the release version, for those who know what that means.
 The windows link is [here](https://builds.bepinex.dev/projects/bepinex_be/667/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.667%2B6b500b3.zip), the mac link is [here](https://builds.bepinex.dev/projects/bepinex_be/667/BepInEx-Unity.IL2CPP-macos-x64-6.0.0-be.667%2B6b500b3.zip).
 * Install BepInEx by following [these instructions](https://docs.bepinex.dev/articles/user_guide/installation/index.html).
 Ignore the bit at the start about about downloading, since you've already done that.
 * Download the latest version of this mod from [the releases page](https://github.com/plokmijnuhby/StorytellerCustomLevels/releases) (CustomLevels.dll, not the source code).
 Put it in the folder "BepInEx/plugins".
 Run the game, and the mod should load and create a folder called "custom_levels" in the game root.
 You can then add levels into this folder and they will immediately be detected by the mod.
-* This is not strictly necessary, but I recommend disabling the BepInEx console.
+* You may optionally choose to disable the BepInEx console.
 To do this, open the config file, find the `Logging.Console` section, and change the line `Enabled = true` to `Enabled = false`, and save the file.

 ## Making levels
 The level format consists of a series of commands.
 To explain the format, here's a sample level - you might recognise it: